 Let us look at some reviews

-deposit to contract took 10 Months
+- From the initial deposit to the contract took 10 Months

 - We identified an inflation of 230% on CCTV inspection of sewer pipes